Brody is a city located in the northeastern part of Lviv region of Ukraine. It is an important railway and road junction of the region.

-In the middle of the 18th century Count S. Pototsky reconstructed the castle that lost its strategic importance for his own residence.
+In the middle of the 18th century, Count S. Pototsky reconstructed the castle that lost its strategic importance for his own residence.
 At the courtyard of the castle there is a Palace of Pototsky built in Rococo style.
-Today the palace is occupied by a boarding school.
-The excursions are conducted by the staff of Brody museum of local history.
-Address: Brody, Zamkovaya (Castle) Str., 1-a.

 Local History Museum.
-The museum is located in the central square of Brody.
-The building was constructed in the 18th century for Catholic monastery.
+The museum is standing on the central square.
+The building was constructed for Catholic monastery in the 18th century.
 The seven halls of museum exhibition cover the history of the region from ancient times to the middle of the 20th century.

-Also there is photo gallery presenting the attractions of the region.
+Also, there is photo gallery presenting the attractions of the region.
 Panorama “Brody in the 17th-18th centuries” is worth seeing too.
 The exhibits about the struggle for Ukrainian independence may be of special interest.
-The staff of the museum offers tours to the city and Brody castle.
+The staff of the museum offers tours to the city and the castle.

-In the postwar period Brody school #1 was opened there.
+In the postwar period, Brody school #1 was opened there.
 In 1997, the school was renamed after a former graduate, famous Ukrainian artist Ivan Trush and received the status of the gymnasium.
 There is a museum of the gymnasium there.
-Address: Brody, Kotsyubynsky Str., 2.
+Kotsyubynsky Street, 2.
 Opening hours: 09:00-18:00.
 Days off - Saturday, Sunday.

 Tyszkiewicz Palace.
-The elegant English-style palace was built by Countess Tyszkiewicz in 1909.
+This elegant English-style palace was built by Countess Tyszkiewicz in 1909.
 The palace is standing on the shore of picturesque pond in Old Brody suburb.
 A small two-storey building with a colonnade is richly decorated with molding.
 Unfortunately original interiors were not preserved.
-Address: Brody, Nizkaya Str., 15.
+Nizkaya Street, 15.

 Brody famous people monument

 Nativity Church.
-The church of the Nativity of the Blessed Virgin Mary has been the main Orthodox church of Brody over the centuries.
+The church of the Nativity of the Blessed Virgin Mary has been the main Orthodox church of the city over the centuries.
 Presumably the church was founded in the 16th century.
 It is believed that the first wooden church was built in 1600.

-Stone church was rebuilt in 1749, and in the 19th century the tower clock appeared in the bell-tower.
-During the world wars the church was not damaged, and in Soviet times it was the only active church in Brody.
-Address: Brody, I. Franko Str., 14.
+Stone church was rebuilt in 1749, and, in the 19th century, the tower clock appeared in the bell-tower.
+During the world wars, the church was not damaged, and, in Soviet times, it was the only open church in Brody.
+I. Franko Street, 14.

 Church of St. Yur.
 The church is an outstanding building in the style of Galician folk architecture built in the early 17th century.
 The church was renovated in 1867.
 Beautiful iconostasis in the Rococo style can be found inside.
-Address: Brody, Russkaya (Russian) Str.
+Russkaya Street.

 Interesting facts about Brody

 Wide-spread Jewish last name Brodsky derives from the town of Brody.
-Well-known writer Isaac Babel’s ancestors came from Brody.
+Well-known writer Isaac Babel’s ancestors came from this city.